TIMOTHY

 National Survey of America's Families, its sample design, data collection

 techniques, and estimation methods.
-An overview is also provided describing the
+The report includes an overview describing

 questions asked.
 In addition, the methods used to reduce errors and compensate